nathanwoulfe/nathanwoulfe.github.io/_posts/2020-05-19-plumber-workflow-for-umbraco-update.md

 Where previously the right-most cell in the dashboard row held an action button (cancel only), and a button for opening an overlay detailing the current workflow, there's now a single Detail button.

-The Detail button launches a big old infinited editor view, loading the Active workflow view from the content app.
+The Detail button launches a big old infinite editor view, loading the Active workflow view from the content app.

 If the current user has permission to action the workflow, they'll have the controls to do so, along with other useful data about the workflow - the change description, current status, scheduling (if any) and the workflow activity list.

 This means users won't have to engage with the actual content if they don't feel the need.
 They can review and action tasks quickly and easily, with their actions syncing to other user's dashboards via the magic of signalR.

+## Offline approval
+This now works.
+I think.
+By fiddling with cookies and authentication, it's possible for workflow tasks to be reviewed and approved without the user logging in to Umbraco.
+It won't work with multi-variant workflows (yet), but that's not really an issue since no one has purchased a license to enable this feature.

 ## Other stuff